chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/flow-around-particle-sharp/flow-around-particle-sharp.rst

 Where :math:`F_d` is the drag force, :math:`\rho` is the fluid density, :math:`U` is the velocity, and :math:`D` is the diameter of the particle.
 The drag force is calculated as the force applied on the particle in the flow direction, in this case using :math:`f_x` from the output.

 The following graph shows the drag coefficient as a function of the Reynolds number.
-The results are compared to the litterature values for a perpendicular cylinder with an aspect ratio of 2.
+The results are compared to the literature values for a perpendicular cylinder with an aspect ratio of 2.

 .. image:: images/flow-around-particle-sharp-pressure.png
     :alt: Drag coefficient as a function of Reynolds number